ApollosProject/apollos-templates/README.md

 KEY_ALIAS=apollos
 KEY_PASSWORD=<alias password>
 ```

-Change the `package_name` variable in the `Appfile` to your new bundle ID.
-You can get this from your `android/app/build.gradle` file.

 You will need to upload the bundle manually the first time, Fastlane can't do it for you.
 Run the command to create a release build